 and an empty kitchen.

 And now we have the beginning of a kitchen!

 So, would you like a quick tour?

 First up we have the wall with the sink.

 The sink is a high back, double drainboard, vintage sink reproduction.
 It’s from a place called NBI Drainboards and I’m pretty excited about it.
-Although, Adam had to rebuild the cabinet it sits on, since we severely misunderstood how the sink had to be installed (more on that in another post though).
+Although, Adam had to rebuild the cabinet it sits on, since we severely misunderstood how the sink had to be installed (click here to read more about the sink).
 To the left of that will be the dishwasher, and on either side of the window will be the open metal and wood shelving.

 I’m currently trying to decide if we should tile this wall (counter to ceiling) or leave it drywall.
 Opinions welcome.

 This wall has the only two upper cabinets in the kitchen, which aren’t installed yet.
 They are going to sit on the outside of the base cabinets and go from countertop to ceiling, and between them will be tile.
 To the right is where the refrigerator will go.
 Also, I’m loving the setup of the lower cabinets.
 We have a narrow cabinets for cookie sheets and whatnot and a bunch of huge deep drawers, which I’m thinking will be much more functional that the standard cabinets with doors.

 Here is a closer look at the those upper cabinets…

 On the far left side we have the prep sink, and next to that some more deep drawers.
 I’m not sure what Adam has planned for the next two sections, but I know we are installing an under the counter microwave, so I’m guessing it goes in the middle somewhere.